 - 1. Completed application - 2.
 Application fee (\$35 online, \$50 paper) - 3.
 Secondary school record - 4.
-Evidence of proficiency in the English language (usually the Test of English as Foreign Language (TOEFL) or a comparable English proficiency test) - 5.
+Evidence of proficiency in the English language (usually the Test of English as Foreign Language (TOEFL), the International English Language Testing System (IELTS) or a comparable English proficiency test) - 5.
 Evidence of little or no need for financial assistance

 Applicants should be able to communicate well in English.
-TOEFL score minimums to demonstrate proficiency are: paper-based, 550; computer-based, 213; and Internet-based, 79.
+TOEFL score minimums to demonstrate proficiency are: paper-based, 550; computer-based, 213; and Internet-based, 79 with no subscore below 18.
+IELTS acceptable scores:6.5.